n8henrie/fauxmo/README.md

 ## Troubleshooting / FAQ

+- How can I increase my logging verbosity?
-- Increase logging verbosity with `-v[vv]`
+    - `-v[vv]`
-- Ways to ensure your config is valid JSON:
+- How can I ensure my config is valid JSON?
     - `python -m json.tool < config.json`
     - Use `jsonlint` or one of numerous online tools
 - How can I install an older / specific version of Fauxmo?